 What is a PFIC, who is affected and why do these rules exist?
 Read our FAQ to learn more.Frequently asked questions

-No-load funds available to do-it-yourself investors, through RBC Direct Investing, other discount brokerages or clients who invest with PH&N Investment Services on or before January 9, 2017.
+No-load funds that are primarily available to clients of PH&N Investment Services prior to January 9, 2017.
 These funds pay management fees to RBC GAM.
 A portion of the management fee is paid by RBC GAM as a trailing commission to the dealer.
-Since self-directed investors choose to manage their own investments, the trailing commission is typically lower than other series and covers the price of portfolio management and service.
+The trailing commission is typically lower than other series.

 Available to individuals, institutional clients or dealers who have entered into an agreement directly with RBC GAM to purchase Series O units.
 No management fees are payable by the fund in respect of Series O units.
 Unitholders of Series O units pay a negotiated fee directly or indirectly to RBC GAM.
 Series O performance is gross of management fees.